 Clyde Region are lucky enough to have our own 40ft container which has a variety of kayaks, paddles, buoyancy aids, spray tops and helmets for the white water rafting.

-We have secured use of the facility on Tuesday evenings between April and September running two sessions 6pm-8pm and 8pm-10pm for a very reasonable fixed price, with a maximum of 16 participants on water at once.
-Sessions are booked centrally through Clyde Scouts Office, equipment and instructors will be provided on site.
+We have secured use of the facility on Tuesday evenings between April and September running two sessions 6pm-7.30pm and 7.30pm-9pm for a very reasonable fixed price, with a maximum of 16 participants on water at once.
+Sessions are booked through Auchengillan's main office, equipment and instructors will be provided on site.
 This cost covers use of the site, equipment and trained instructors.

-- At this time, Groups can book for up to 16 Scouts, Explorer Scouts or members of Scout Network.
+- Groups can book for up to 16 Beavers, Cubs, Scouts, Explorer Scouts or members of Scout Network.

 - Please click here to read the COVID risk assessment for using Pinkston, this requires to be shared with parents of all young people participating.